blacknbunny/gmail-leak-test-python/README.md

 # gmail-leak-test-python
-Little that i made to test big gmail leak wordlist with SMTP
+Little tool that i made to test big gmail leak wordlist with SMTP

 You can find gmail.txt at this web address: http://demon.pw/public/gmail.txt